NEXUS: Avoiding the Long Arms of the States | CPE Online

 Objective

-To equip tax professionals with methods for analyzing the threshold presence requiring compliance with state tax laws.
+To equip tax and other financial professionals with methods for analyzing the threshold presence requiring compliance with state tax laws.
 The self-study webinar provides in-depth coverage of current tax nexus laws and jurisdictions.
 You’ll also receive practical guidance on nexus questionnaires, license and registration requirements and employee nexus status.

 • Identify the states’ typical level of activity in seeking out new sources of revenue